micro-api/micro-api/README.md

 ## Key Concepts

-- A type is just a collection of records that share the same set of links.
-It can be inferred that a type has a schema associated with it, but this is not required.
 - The specification is concerned with representing the relationship graph between types.
-- There is no difference in the structure of a payload based on the request.
+- A type is a collection of records that share the same set of attributes.
 - Assume that the application protocol (typically HTTP) controls the semantics of the interaction.